-Cover crops are a “bio” technology that is underutilized in contemporary U.S. agriculture.
-Cover crops can serve many purposes on a farm, including nutrient conservation, soil erosion control, improved water infiltration and quality, reduced weed and pest pressure, increased biodiversity, and better soil quality.
-Many plants can be used as cover crops, such as rye, clovers, sudangrass, mustard, buckwheat, and lupine.
+Cover crops are receiving renewed interest, but remain underutilized in contemporary U.S. agriculture.
+Cover crops can help conserve nutrients, control soil erosion, improve water infiltration and quality, reduce weed and pest pressure, increase biodiversity, and enhance soil health.
+Many plants can be used as cover crops, including rye, clover, sudangrass, mustard, buckwheat, and lupine.
 They can be grown between cash crops when soil would normally be bare, or integrated into cash crops through relay planting or intercropping.
 There is considerable information on cover crops from prior to the 1950s that is applicable today.
 In addition, current research and experience with cover crops is opening opportunity for new ideas such as direct seeding grains into cover crops and cover crops for bioremediation of soil-borne diseases.

 Rotational Diversification and Intensification

 Kirby, E., W. Pan, D. Huggins, K. Painter, P. Bista.
 2017.
 Chapter 5 In Yorgey, G. and C. Kruger, eds.
 Advances in Dryland Production Systems in the Pacific Northwest.
 Washington State University Extension, Pullman, WA.

 Advances in Dryland Farming in the Inland Pacific Northwest

 Georgine Yorgey and Chad Kruger, Eds.
 2017.
 Washington State University Extension.
 Pullman, WA.

 Soil physical properties, nitrogen, and crop yield in organic vegetable production systems

 Cogger, C, A. Bary, A. Fortuna, L. Myhre, and D.P.
 Collins.
 2016.
 Agronomy Journal.
 108:1142-1154

 Cover crop effects on light, nitrogen, and weeds in organic reduced tillage